Aleki001/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-s repository contains tasks on shell, variables and expansions
+This repository contains tasks on shell, variables and expansions